BenShutt/C-Playground/TriangeNumbers/README.md

 $$T_i=\frac{1}{2}i(i+1)$$

-$\forall n\in\N$ there must be a row $i$ in which it resides.
-It follows that
+$\forall n\in\N$ there must be a row, $i$, in which it resides.
+Since the last column of any row is a triangle number, the number $n$ must be (strictly) greater than the triangle number of the previous row and less than or equal to the triangle number of the current row.

 $$T_{i-1}<n\leq T_{i}$$

-which, expanding $T_i$, is equivalent to
+which expanded is equivalent to

 $$\frac{1}{2}(i-1)i<n\leq\frac{1}{2}i(i+1)$$

-Since the last column of any row is a triangle number, the number $n$ must be (strictly) greater than the triangle number of the previous row and less than or equal to the triangle number of the current row.

 This gives us two inequalities to solve.
-Consider the left $<$ case
+Consider first the left $<$ case

 $$\frac{1}{2}(i-1)i<n$$